wpmudev/blog-activity/README.md

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

+## Translations

+Translation files can be found at https://github.com/wpmudev/translations

+## About

 See blog updates, posts and comments for your entire network at a glance.

 * Blog update stats for Multisite